Hero472/AOC-2024/README.md

 ---

 ## 🛠️ Project Structure
-The repository is organized by days, with each day's challenge stored in its respective folder:
+The repository is organized by days, with each day containing the following:

-AOC-2024/
-├── day-1/
-│   ├── input.txt      # Puzzle input for Day 1
+- **example.txt**: The puzzle example for that day.
+- **input.txt**: The puzzle input for that day.
-│   ├── solution.rs    # Rust solution for Day 1
+- **main.rs**: The Rust solution for that day's challenge.
-│   └── README.md      # Notes or explanation for Day 1
-├── day-2/
-│   ├── input.txt
-│   ├── solution.rs
-│   └── README.md
-└── ...
+- **README.md**: A brief explanation or notes about the solution for that day.

 ## 📋 How to Run
 1. Clone this repository: